Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 }
 ```

-`AppTemplate` uses runtime to dispatch call during execution of `apply_batch` method.
+The `AppTemplate` uses `runtime` to dispatch calls during execution of the `apply_batch` method.
-More details on how to setup rollup is available in [demo-rollup documentation](../demo-rollup/README.md)
+Detailed instructions on how to set up a rollup can be found in the [`demo-rollup` documentation](../demo-rollup/README.md)